ISSN 2077-2874

 THEMATIC PROFILE:

-• History and development of medical education
+• History and development of medical education.

-• Quality and relevance of learning processes
+• Quality and relevance of training processes.

-• Information and communication technologies in the transformation of university processes
+• Information and communication technologies in the transformation of university processes.

-• The universalization of higher education in health sciences
+• The universalization of higher education in health sciences.

-• Postgraduate Education and its transformations
+• Postgraduate education and its transformations.

-• University Extension and its potential
+• University extension and its potential.

-• Medical University and sustainable development
+• Medical university and sustainable development.

 Form and preparation of manuscripts